silashayri/ToDoAppinSwiftUI/README.md

 # TodoAppinSwiftUI
- A simple app in swiftUI about TODO app
+ A simple app in swiftUI about TODO list